 Here, one must remember that pilgrimage is a very strong motivator for travel, and from the most ancient times the char dham yatra can be cited as an appropriate example.
 It is still the strongest motivator in domestic traveland in many cases, like Haj, for international travel also.
-Similarly, for inbound travel to India, Buddhism offers a big tourist market for
+Similarly, for inbound travel to India, Buddhism offers a big tourist market for theindustry in South-East Asia and Sikh pilgrimage destinations for the NR1Sikhs settled abroad.
+Destinations like Varanasi, Haridwar or the temple towns in Southern India are strong motivators for Hindus settled abroad or the people from Nepal.

-Jost Krippendorf in his paper "The Motives of the Mobile Leisure man Travel Between Norms, Promise and Hope (published in Sustainable Tourism, edited by Lesley France, 1997) mentions that "many things remain hidden in the sub-consciousness and cannot be brought to light by simple questions".
+Jost Krippendorf in his paper "The Motives of the Mobile Leisure man Travel Between Norms, Promise and Hope (published in Sustainable Tourism, edited by Lesley France, 1997) mentions that "many things remain hidden in the subconsciousness and cannot be brought to light by simple questions".
 Dealing with the research in this area he states that many of the quoted motives are nothing but empty boxes, which every individual may fill with quite different contents".
 According to him: "Subjective wishes are thus condensed, simplified, registered and presented in the given answer formulas and statistics.
 Though this is probably the only way of measuring holiday-makers' motives, the reality is much more complex than what appears from the results of various studies.
 There are always several motives that prompt a person to travel."